 Writing a grant usually consists of the following steps, in the following order.
 Each of these steps should make its way onto the calendar:

 - The grant announcement/RFA is distributed to the proposal team.
 The “team” should be broadly defined to include everyone who may play a role in preparing the proposal.
-Usually this translates into one or more senior leaders of the organization, technical staff whose expertise will be central to the response, development staff representatives, and the finance staff who will be in charge of developing the proposal’s budget.
+Usually, this translates into one or more senior leaders of the organization, technical staff whose expertise will be central to the response, development staff representatives, and the finance staff who will be in charge of developing the proposal’s budget.

 - The first draft is due.
-The first draft (again, assuming a 6-week turnaround) should be about a week after the initial meeting, but no later than 1.5 weeks after the initial meeting.
-If there is more than one person writing the proposal, each writer’s piece will need to be reviewed and assembled into a single draft to distribute to the reviewers.
+The first draft (again, assuming a 6-week turnaround) should be due about a week after the initial meeting, but no later than 1.5 weeks after the initial meeting.
+If more than one person is writing the proposal, each writer’s piece will need to be reviewed and assembled into a single draft to distribute to the reviewers.
 Depending on the proposal’s complexity and length, it may take several hours to assemble the draft for review.